-In addition to the nature trails in the national park, the most interesting attractions around Licciana Nardi are centuries-old fortifications, such as Monti Castle, built between the twelfth and seventeenth centuries.
-Founded as a defensive fortress, this outpost was reworked gradually into an elegant residence in the sixteenth and seventeenth centuries.
+The most interesting attractions around Licciana Nardi are centuries-old fortifications, such as Monti Castle, built between the 12th and 17th centuries.
+Founded as a defensive fortress, this outpost was reworked gradually into an elegant residence in the 16th and 17th centuries.
 The castle is a blend of the medieval and the Renaissance, with a few Baroque touches.

 Equally interesting is Bastia Castle, which was erected towards the end of the thirteenth century to put an end to the attacks from across the Apennine passes.
 The mighty military structure belonged to the Malaspina family of Villafranca and consisted of a quadrangular plan with a striking central keep topped with four cylindrical corner towers.
 Charming Guelph-cross windows look out on the facade.